dsaronin/kinokero/README.md

 During development, I needed a convenient setup and testing structure to individually trigger GCP primitives and see traces of the request and result.
-I'm callling that the "console" and it has no function inherent to the gem, other than a convenient setup and testing apparatus.
+I'm calling that the "console" and it has no function inherent to the gem, other than a convenient setup and testing apparatus.
 Rather than having it vanish, I have made it part of the gem superstructure and it can be run indepently, as though it were